Mediators/UnreliableGuide/README.md

  * A backplane board with slots for some combination of PCI and Zorro cards
  * A bridge board which connects to both the PCI and Zorro busses, to translate between them

 The backplane board is generally very simple, it is really just a series of PCI and/or Zorro slots.
 The real magic of the Mediator happens on the bridge board.
-This board sits on both PCI and Zorro, and contains a series of chips (known as *MACH*) that translate between the protocols of PCI and Zorro, allowing the Amiga to communicate with the PCI cards and vice versa.
+This board sits on both PCI and Zorro buses, and contains a series of chips (known as *MACH*) that translate between the protocols of PCI and Zorro, allowing the Amiga to communicate with the PCI cards and vice versa.

 ### 2.1 Supported PCI cards
-It's important to use cards which are supported.
-Unfortunately the list is quite small, partly because writing hardware drivers is not easy, partly because the Mediator Driver Development Kit is not publicly available.
+There are drivers for a number of PCI cards, with most of the drivers being maintained by Elbox.
+Unfortunately the Driver Development Kit for writing additional drivers is not freely available, limiting the possibilities for community maintained drivers.

 Elbox maintains a list of compatible cards [on their website](http://www.elbox.com/mediator_driver_guide.html)